dimitramanoura/music-gen-GAN/README.md

-# 🎶 Deep Music GAN
+# 🎶 Deep Generation of Electronic Music

 This project uses a **DCGAN** (Deep Convolutional GAN) to generate spectrograms from audio data and reconstruct them back into sound.